dykstrom/mazela-man/08-chapter-8/README.md

     }
 ```

-That was a short chapter, but then sound in FXGL is not very complicated.
+This was a short chapter, but then sound in FXGL is not very complicated.
 Now you can
 proceed to the [next chapter](../09-chapter-9/README.md), which currently is the end of
 the tutorial.